 Ready to see—or hear—the real New Orleans?
-Skip Bourbon Street and skip on down to Frenchmen Street for the highest concentration of New Orleans’ best live music.
+Just a short walk from the French Quarter, head on down to Frenchmen Street for the highest concentration of New Orleans’ best live music.
 Don’t let the lack of neon lights fool you; behind those plain wooden signs and dark windows dotting the 500 and 600 blocks of Frenchmen, you’ll find some of New Orleans’ most storied music venues alongside dashing up-and-comers.

 Live Music on Frenchmen Street in New Orleans

-The Famous and Famous-er: At d.b.a., rub shoulders with New Orleans’ biggest names in music in a club as comfortable as your living room while enjoying Frenchmen’s best beer selection.
-Rising stars play with established names at this longtime musicians’ favorite.
-Catch folks like John Boutte (of Tremé fame), Walter Wolfman Washington and Glen David Andrews.
+The Famous and Famous-er: At d.b.a., rub shoulders with New Orleans’ biggest names in music in a club as comfortable as your living room while enjoying Frenchmen’s largest beer and spirits selection.
+Rising stars play alongside established names at this longtime musicians’ favorite.
+Catch folks like Soul Rebels, Tremé Brass Band, Walter Wolfman Washington and Glen David Andrews.
 Some nights there is no cover while other nights pay a mere $10-$20 to hear some of New Orleans' best.
 Located in a renovated 1800s storefront, the Snug Harbor Jazz Bistro, features some of the town's best jazz from Ellis Marsalis, Charmaine Neville and many more.
 Head to The Maison for a packed schedule of live music, jazz brunches, and a tasty Creole menu and upscale drink menu.
 It's housed in a historic 19th-century building and Maison is a go-to venue for jazz, brass and funk shows seven nights a week.

-The Delightful Debutante: Three Muses has the swinging jazz sounds of the Pfister Sisters that have crowds packing Three Muses.
+The Delightfuls: Three Muses has the swinging jazz sounds of Linnzi Zaorski and many others that have crowds packing Three Muses.
 Between the soulful jazz, the artisanal cocktails and the chic yet affordable small plates menu, any way you swing it, Three Muses is the newest darling of Frenchmen, and its funky, friendly vibe feels right at home.